America ARG: One Team, One Fight

 |0

-This work, America ARG: One Team, One Fight, by CPO Kristina Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, America ARG: One Team, One Fight, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.